 - Whisk together the flour, baking powder, soda, and salt in a medium bowl.

-- In the bowl of a stand mixer, beat the butter until smooth and add the sugar, beating on high for 2 minutes until well combined.
+- In the bowl of a stand mixer, beat the butter until smooth and add the sugar, beating on high for 3 minutes until light and fluffy.
 Add egg whites and beat on high for 2 minutes.
 Add sour cream and vanilla and beat until combined.

 - Add the dry ingredients and mix on low until just incorporated, then while it is still on low, slowly add the milk so that it doesn’t splash out.
 Mix only until combined trying not to over-mix.
 Pour it into the cake pan and bake for 30-35 minutes until a toothpick comes out clean.